phpbrew/phpbrew/README.md

 > your php module version. :-)
 >
 > 2. phpbrew currently only supports for apxs2 (apache2)

+To pass extra configure arguments, you can do this:

+    $ phpbrew install php-5.3.10 +mysql +pdo +pear -- \
+      --enable-ftp --apxs2=/opt/local/apache2/bin/apxs

 Or simply build and install PHP: